-Learn about guidelines to protect you and your loved one’s health at University Health Transplant Center in San Antonio.
+Learn about guidelines to protect you and your loved one’s health at University Health Transplant Institute in San Antonio.
 Rest assured, safeguarding your health is very important to us.

-As a pre- or post-transplant patient, you may have questions and concerns about the risks of the coronavirus disease COVID-19.
+As a pre- or post-transplant patient, you may have questions and concerns about the risks of COVID-19.
 Our transplant team is working to provide the best plan of care for our patients and their families with factual, confirmed information from:

 - Association of Organ Procurement Organizations